 Such effects are relevant for men’s successes and failures, and ignoring that won’t make it go away.
-But as for personal choice, biological factors are simply not the whole story.
+But biological factors are simply not the whole story.
 Let’s assume that men are predisposed to crime, and we’ll never have an equal number of men and women in jail.
 We can still address the social factors (discrimination and upbringing/fatherlessness) that we know also affect outcomes, to make the disparity smaller.
 A similar line of thinking applies to many women’s issues.

 Life expectancy is a good example that biological factors are not the whole story.
 A 2004 study compared the life expectancy for 11,000 Catholic nuns and monks (who live under “very nearly identical behavioral and environmental conditions”) in Germany between 1890 and 1995.
 The differences were minimal, and the study concluded that biological factors are behind no more than one year in life expectancy advantage for women.

 In addition, many people believe that women’s natural disadvantages (like the fact that they’re the ones to get pregnant and that this can conflict with a career) should actively be counteracted and neutralized by policies and laws (e.g. government-mandated access to maternity leave and protection from hiring discrimination on the basis of pregnancy).
 If so, we should do the same for men’s issues.

 4.1 Aren’t violence and safety a major quality of life problem for women?